Microsoft’s cloud first, mobile first challenge

 While the phrase sounds good, it leaves questions.
 Not least: what does Microsoft mean and how can two things be first?

-Cloud computing and mobile computing are not distinct categories but two facets of the same idea:
+Cloud computing and mobile computing are not distinct categories but two aspects of the same idea:

-• Cloud is all about abstracting data, intelligence and services from place and device.
+- Cloud is about abstracting data, intelligence and services from place and device.

 Modern work now revolves around mobile and cloud computing.
 Nadella’s statement acknowledges that.
 When Microsoft says cloud first, mobile first, it is telling us it has repositioned its business in light of the new reality.